 - The service Foo is sending too much traffic and may exceed our capacity.

-Canonical Services exist within a single Mesh, which in Anthos Service Mesh means that they are also unique within an Environ and a Google Cloud Project (all of which are one-to-one with Mesh).
+Canonical Services exist within a single Mesh, which in Anthos Service Mesh means that they are also unique within a fleet and a Google Cloud Project (all of which are one-to-one with Mesh).

 A given workload is only allowed to be part of one Canonical Service.